 2. Hard to set "block" site, they have reverse on it, you can only enter "allowed" site, and everything else is blocked....what the!?!?

-Summary I got this to replace my old Linksys WRT54G.
-I customized that router with dd-wrt.com firmware and it was great, but only after serving its purposes for years, it's getting unstable and problems with leasing dhcp, so I decided to get a new one.update: I forgot to mentioned that I had update the firmware to 1.0.01 (build 3) which is the latest, so everything I said is based on that.
+Summary I had to replace my old Linksys WRT54G, I was using a customized firmware (dd-wrt.com).
+It was great.
+After serving its purpose for years, the router is getting unstable and I sometimes couldn't get an IP from it.update: I forgot to mentioned that I have update the firmware of this device to 126.96.36.199, so everything is based on that firmware.

 Updated on Feb 1, 2009

 Pros Cheap.
 Nothing else about this product is desirable.